SnowBlinderP/OpenAudioMC-Youtube/README.md

 # Contribute

-Feel free to make a Pull Request
+Feel free to make a Pull Request or Open an Issue @ https://git.snowdns.de/SnowBlinderP/openaudioyt-addon